Coopers, Saxham Street

 In the 19th century the Cooper family are named with Uplands House (tm 89) but in the early 19th century Elizabeth Cooper is associated with a small farm near Stowupland Hall and the tithe records gives her owning many fields around her.
 This makes the association with Coopers Barn.

-Tithe properties associated with Eliz Cooper in the 1840s.
+Tithe properties associated with Eliz Cooper in the 1840s adjacent to Rendall Lane.
+For other properties she owned see Uplands House / Farm.

 tm 207 – 2 acres Pightle, pasture 2a 2r 2p (behind Cooper’s house)